awsdocs/amazon-cloudwatch-user-guide/doc_source/cloudwatch_concepts.md

 + `Server=Beta,Domain=Frankfurt`
 + `Server=Beta,Domain=Rio`

-You can't retrieve statistics for the following dimensions or if you specify no dimensions:
+You can't retrieve statistics for the following dimensions or if you specify no dimensions\. \(The exception is by using the metric math **SEARCH** function, which can retrieve statistics for multiple metrics\.
+For more information, see [Using Search Expressions in Graphs](using-search-expressions.md)\.\)
 + `Server=Prod`
 + `Server=Beta`
 + `Domain=Frankfurt`